howsoai/platform-installation-examples/container-images/README.md

 ### Extracting the images

 The air-gap bundle format has changed, so it no longer directly contains the image tar.gz files.
 Instead it splits the image layers, allowing images with shared layers to be combined.
-Whilst this is efficient, it maeans extracting the images first requires using the `kots` cli to extract the images, push them to a registry - and then pull them back out again.
+Whilst this is efficient, it maeans extracting the images first requires using the `kots` CLI to extract the images, push them to a registry - and then pull them back out again.
 The following commands show how to do this.

 ```sh